Neema-2016/PHP-Constants/index.md

 title: Getting started with PHP Constants
 ---
 ### Introduction
-In layman's terms, when something is said to be constant, it means that it cannot be altered any way, even over time.
+In layman's terms, when something is said to be constant, it means that it cannot be altered in any way, even over time.
-It is not any different with constants in the PHP context.
+It is not any different from constants in the PHP context.
 In fact, constants here are names or identifiers that when defined, cannot be altered.
 Shortly, we will dive more into its intricacies.

 ### What we will cover
 1. What a PHP Constant is.